Elen Christensen

 Christensen debuted her art in 1936 with the sculpted female head entitled Helg.
 In 1942, during the German occupation, she held her first solo show at Hammerlunds Kunsthandel, Oslo, under the title Skulptur i hjemmene (Sculpture in Homes).
 During her career, her works were exhibited in a number of shows into the 1960s, including in Sweden and France.

 Her works are mainly small format pieces in bronze and terracotta with a disciplined sense of form.
 Children and animals were her preferred subject models, resulting in such works as Liten Adam in polished black syenite (1936), Stolarrest (bronze, 1950), Abe med Honningkake (colored terracotta, 1959) and Reinsdyråring får horn (1962).

-Christensen created a series of portraits and busts that are characterized by the expression of the subjects’ being and personality through form and line, such as seen, for example, in the bust of director Sigurd Houth (bronze, 1942).
+Christensen created a series of portraits and busts that are characterized by the expression of the subjects’ being and personality through form and line, such as, for example, in the bust of director Sigurd Houth (bronze, 1942).
 Other busts include those of architect J.F.
 Macody Lund (1944), and the jurist and World War II resistance hero Johan Bernhard Hjort.